arkan481/Groupou/README.md

 - [x] Make chat box dynamic according to user's group selection
 - [x] Add the chat sender name
 - [x] Get the last message to be shown in the group bubble
-- [ ] Add friend chat functionality
+- [x] Add invite group to a friend feature
 - [ ] Deploy

 ## Bug Fix